nathaniel-security/Docs/README.md

 ## About this Site
 - This is a public documentaiton site of the tools and configs to build application faster
-- The Focus of my home lab is cybersecurity
+- The Focus of my home lab is CyberSecurity